GoogleCloudPlatform/community/tutorials/deploy-mean-app-mongodb-replication.md

 ## Connect the MEAN application to the Bitnami MongoDB with Replication cluster

+Before proceeding, confirm that the Bitnami MEAN instance and the Bitnami MongoDB with Replication cluster instances are on the same VPC network.
+You can check this by visiting each instance's detail page from the [Deployment Manager](https://console.cloud.google.com/dm/deployments) and viewing the network name in the `Network interfaces` section.
+If the Bitnami MEAN instance and the Bitnami MongoDB with Replication cluster instances are not on the same network, [configure VPC peering between the two networks](https://cloud.google.com/vpc/docs/vpc-peering) before proceeding.

 Reconfigure the MEAN application to use the Bitnami MongoDB with Replication cluster:

 1. From the Bitnami MEAN instance, login to the Bitnami MongoDB with Replication cluster using the `mongo` command-line client.
 Use the internal IP address of the primary MongoDB node as the host IP address and enter the password obtained from the [Deployment Manager](https://console.cloud.google.com/dm/deployments) when prompted.